 The Judean Desert is riddled with impressive historic sites, including:

 - The ancient fortress of Masada beside the Dead Sea, which is traditionally climbed at sunrise although can now be ascended via cable car.
+The best way to visit is with an organized Masada tour.

 - The site at Qumran where the Dead Sea Scrolls, one of the most important archaeological finds in history, were discovered less than 100 years ago.